Pitigrilli: Early life and family

 Dino Segre was born in Turin.
-His mother was Catholic and father was Jewish; he was baptized a Catholic.
+His mother was Catholic and his father was Jewish; he was baptized a Catholic.
 He went to local schools and to the University of Turin, Faculty of Law, where he graduated in 1916.
-After university he spent time among literary and art circles in Paris.
+After university, he spent time among literary and art circles in Paris.

 Segre had a short-lived relationship with the poet Amalia Guglielminetti.
 In 1932 he married a Jewish woman after she became pregnant during their relationship.
 They married outside the Catholic Church.
 They had one son, Gianni Segre.
-By the late 1930s they had long been separated and were living apart, but there was no divorce in Italy.
+By the late 1930s, they had long been separated and were living apart, but there was no divorce in Italy.

 It was Pitigrilli's marriage to a Jewish woman more than his own ancestry that initially made him the focus of the 1938 Racial Laws.
 By 1939 he was being referred to in OVRA files as a "Jewish writer."
 Claiming to seek exemption from the Racial Laws for his son, in 1938 Pitigrilli sought a ruling on his marriage from the Vatican, which held it had never happened, as it took place outside the church.
 They ruled his first wife was effectively a concubine.

 In July 1940 in Genoa, after he had already been interned as a Jew in Uscio, a small town nearby, Pitigrilli married the attorney Lina Furlan of Turin, who had handled his case with the Vatican.
 A Catholic, she was violating racial purity laws by marrying someone considered to be Jewish.
 They had a son in mid-1943, Pier Maria Furlan, who was baptized a Catholic.